-The most pinned DIY Iron Pipe Coffee Table in the world is now available as a kit from $150.00
+The most pinned DIY Iron Pipe Coffee Table in the world!

 We've made two standard versions of this kit: